KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 I installed the libraries needed for further development:
 - sys - library with access to some variables used or maintained by the interpreter or strongly with it connected (function used in the project: sys.exit)
-- nltk -  leading platform for building Python programs to work with human language data ( Natural Language Toolkit)
+- nltk - leading platform for building Python programs to work with human language data (Natural Language Toolkit)
 - WordNetLemmatizer - lexical database for the English language, used to establish structured semantic relationships between words
 - nltk.stem - Interfaces used to remove morphological affixes from words, leaving only the word stem
 - json - needed to read the json file
-- random -  Returns a random element from the given sequence
+- random - returns a random element from the given sequence
 - spacy - software library for advanced natural language processing

 I stored the particular parts of the data in variables in the way: pattern+tag and responses+tag.
 Then I created a function which will process the text from the input.
 1. Tokanization - the process of converting a sequence of characters into a sequence of tokens (strings with an assigned meaning).
 I have used build in function provided with nltk library in order to tokenize the answers.
+See the tokenization process on picture below.
 2. Lemmatization - the process of reducing inflection in words to their root forms - lemmas.
 Another way to achieve the processing of the word into its root version is called stemming.
 The main difference between those two ways is that the stemming removes only the last characters of the word, where lemmatization takes into consideration context so can provide better correction of words.
+See the lemmatization and the stemming process on picture below.

 <p align="center">
   <img src="https://github.com/KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/blob/main/img/text_processing.png?raw=true" alt="word processing">